Saadi Sultanate: The rise of Al-Qa'im in the south

 In 1513 Al-Qa'im also appointed his elder son Ahmad al-'Araj as his successor and left him as governor in the Sous while he moved to Afughal.
 The Sous valley was a crucial stage in the trans-Saharan trade routes and, despite the jihad against Portuguese encroachment, European trade also increased in the region, all of which brought great profit to Al-Araj and to the Saadian movement.
+Portuguese expansion also threatened the commercial and pastoral interests of Ma'qil tribes connected with the routes between the Sahara, the Sous and the Atlantic coast.
+The Rahamna, a Ma'qil tribe then established in the Moroccan Sahara, fought the Portuguese and subsequently moved north during the establishment of Saadian power.
+Their participation illustrates how the Saadians' original base in the Sous was reinforced by Ma'qil forces from the wider southern and Saharan regions.

 In 1515 the Saadians helped repel a Portuguese attack on Marrakesh but they were not yet in a position to claim the city for themselves.

 The sons of Al-Qa'im

 Upon Al-Qa'im's death in 1517 he was buried next to Al-Jazuli in Afughal.
 Al-Araj inherited his father's main position at Afughal, north of the Atlas Mountains, while his younger brother Muhammad al-Shaykh was in turn charged with the Sous, south of the mountains.
 These two amirs became the true founders of the Saadian dynasty and its growing power.
 Among other things, Muhammad al-Shaykh also encouraged the production and export of sugar from the Sous, which thereafter became the region's main export.
 While famine or plague in 1520-1521 interrupted military efforts, Saadian power continue to grow across much of southern Morocco and began expelling the Europeans (Portuguese and Spanish) from their posts in the region.
 In 1523 open hostilities were declared between the Saadians and the Wattasid ruler in Fes, Muhammad al-Burtuqali.
 Al-Araj was admitted peacefully into Marrakesh in 1521 upon marrying the daughter of the Hintata leader Muhammad ibn Nasir Bu Shantuf who was occupying the city, but in 1524 or 1525 he had Bu Shantuf assassinated and, with the help of his brother Muhammad and reinforcements, captured the Kasbah, thus finally taking control of the city.
 At this time, or slightly before, Al-Araj arranged for the remains of his father Al-Qa'im and of Al-Jazuli to be transferred to Marrakesh, founding a new funerary complex (the Zawiya of Sidi Ben Slimane al-Jazuli) and symbolically cementing the city as a spiritual and political capital of the Saadians.